Snack-tacular/buildingleveldisplay/README.md

 # Sineus Arena - Building Level Display Mod

-This BepInEx mod displays the current and maximum level of player buildings directly in the game world, precisely aligned above the interaction buttons of each building, using a clean and stylized overlay card that matches the game's aesthetics.
+This BepInEx mod displays the current and maximum level of player buildings directly in the game world, using a clean and stylized overlay card.

 ## Features

-- **Overhead Alignment**: Placed directly above the building's interaction prompt bubble (`PlayerInteractable` position + `CostPanelOffset`).
 - **Distance Culling (Hide When Far)**: Automatically hides the level display when the local player character is further than `22f` units away to keep the screen clean.
 - **Z-Test Bypass (Render on Top)**: Overrides standard depth-testing so that the level badges render on top of the building's 3D models and never get occluded.
 - **Unparented Canvas (No Scale Distortion)**: Instantiated at the scene root without parenting it to the building itself to prevent non-uniform scaling or skewing from warping the badge size/shape.